Robert E. Brant

 - Awarded multiple times for his volunteer work from the Jewish Federation of Cincinnati, the Jewish Community Center, the Greater Cincinnati Planned Giving Council and the Greater Cincinnati Foundation

-- The Jewish Federation of Cincinnati, Vice President, Executive Committee Member, and Co-Chair of the 2008 and 2009 Community Campaigns
+- The Jewish Federation of Cincinnati, Chair of Planned Giving Committee, and Co-Chair of the 2008 and 2009 Community Campaigns

 - The Jewish Community Center, Member of the Executive Committee and Board